Navaneetha3366/IBM-Cloud-Project/README.md

 ## 📌 Project Overview

-This project aims to build a machine learning model to **detect and classify different types of faults** in a power distribution system using electrical measurement data like **voltage and current phasors**.
-The system can identify whether the power grid is operating normally or experiencing faults such as:
+This project aims to build a machine learning model to **detect and classify different types of faults** in a power distribution system using electrical measurement data like **voltage and current phasors**

-- Line-to-Ground Fault
-- Line-to-Line Fault
-- Three-Phase Fault

-The model helps in **automating fault detection**, improving response time, and increasing **grid reliability**.

 ---